conda-forge/miniforge/README.md

 ## Usage

-Installers are built and uploaded via Travis but if you want to construct your own Miniforge installer, here is how:
+Installers are built and uploaded via the CI but if you want to construct your own Miniforge installer, here is how:

 ```bash
 # Configuration